At ISoP, we have always been committed to protecting the members and PV colleagues’ privacy.

 6. Terms of Service

 Standard ISoP membership subscriptions are annually recurring (Auto-Renew) with payment being taken electronically every year.
 Fees are payable in EUROS only.
-Membership subscriptions will be renewed 365 days from the date of registration with payment automatically debited from your card unless you choose to cancel your membership subscription via your Member Profile (when logged in to your account). or request your member subscription to be cancelled at email@example.com.
+Membership subscriptions will be renewed 365 days from the date of registration with payment automatically debited from your card unless you choose to cancel your membership subscription via Update your Information (when logged in to your account). or request your member subscription to be cancelled at firstname.lastname@example.org.

 Notice of membership subscription renewal will be sent via email 28 days before the anniversary of initial registration.